cybertec-postgresql/pgwatch2/README.md

    with different names but the data will be stored under one metric.
 Currently used (for out-of-the box metrics) only for the 'stat_statements_no_query_text' metric, to not to store actualy query texts from the "pg_stat_statements" extension for more security sensitive instances.
+* extension_version_based_overrides - enables to "switch out" the query text from some other metric based on some specific extension version.
+See 'reco_add_index' for an example definition.
+* disabled_days - enabled to "pause" metric gathering on specified days.
+See metric_attrs.yaml for "wal" for an example.
+* disabled_times - enabled to "pause" metric gathering on specified time intervals. e.g. "09:00-17:00" for business hours.
+  NB! disabled_days / disabled_times can also be defined both on metric and host (host_attrs) level.

 # File based operation